Adelio Dell'Oro

 Adelio Dell'Oro is the Italian-born Catholic Bishop of Karaganda, Kazakhstan.

 Biography

 Early life and education

 Born on 31 July 1948 in Milan, Italy.
-His first cousin is Italo Dell'Oro, who is now an Auxilary Bishop in the Archdiocese of Galveston-Houston.
+His first cousin is Italo Dell'Oro, who is now an Auxiliary Bishop in the Archdiocese of Galveston-Houston.
 In 1959 he entered the minor seminary in Milan.
 In 1967 he went to complete his classical studies at the Northern Italian theological faculties.

 Ministry

 He was ordained a priest for the Archdiocese of Milan by Cardinal Giovanni Colombo on 28 June 1972.
 He served as the Vicar of St Andrea's Parish in Milan until 1983.
 He then served as the Vicar of St Maria Assunta parish in Buccinasco until 1997.
 Meanwhile, Dell'Oro was a teacher of the religion in secondary schools and technical institutes from 1974 to 1997.

 Initial Service in Kazakhstan

 In 1997, he was transferred to Kazakhstan where he became the director of the Kazakhstani branch of Caritas from 1997 to 2007.
 He also served as a priest at Vishniovka-Ashaly, collaborator of the apostolic nunciature and teacher of theology at the major seminary of Karaganda from 2007 to 2009.
 He became the spiritual director of the inter-diocesan Mary the Mother of the Church seminary in Karaganda.